ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/how-to-submit-vpn-diagnostic-logs-to-ivpn.md

 1. Open the IVPN App and click on the gear icon to access the `Settings` area.
 2. Navigate to the `General` tab.
 3. Check on `Enable logging` and click the `Save` button.
-4. Use the VPN software in such a way that the error may be logged e.g if you cannot connect then attempt to connect to the VPN.
+4. Use the VPN software in such a way that the error may be logged e.g. if you cannot connect then attempt to connect to the VPN.
 5. Go back to `Settings` > `General` and click on the `Submit logs` button.

 ### macOS